tendermint/tendermint/docs/specification/new-spec/p2p/connection.md

 }
 ```

-The msgPacket is serialized using go-wire, and prefixed with a 0x3.
+The `msgPacket` is serialized using [go-wire](https://github.com/tendermint/go-wire) and prefixed with 0x3.
 The received `Bytes` of a sequential set of packets are appended together
-until a packet with `EOF=1` is received, at which point the complete serialized message
+until a packet with `EOF=1` is received, then the complete serialized message
-is returned for processing by the corresponding channels `onReceive` function.
+is returned for processing by the `onReceive` function of the corresponding channel.

 ### Multiplexing

-Messages are sent from a single `sendRoutine`, which loops over a select statement that results in the sending
+Messages are sent from a single `sendRoutine`, which loops over a select statement and results in the sending
 of a ping, a pong, or a batch of data messages.
 The batch of data messages may include messages from multiple channels.
 Message bytes are queued for sending in their respective channel, with each channel holding one unsent message at a time.
 Messages are chosen for a batch one at a time from the channel with the lowest ratio of recently sent bytes to channel priority.